ahlashkari/AuthAttLyzer/README_ATTRIBUTION.md

 Check you've called the file with the correct python path.
 Otherwise, you can contact me if you cannot find the error.

-### Tutorial
-Look at the ```evaluations/tutorial_classification.py``` and ```evaluations/tutorial_classification_2.py```.
-They provide a detailed tutorial about the feature API and how to create a first learning model.

-### Learning
-- To create the final learning models for your evaluation, consider the file ```evaluations/learning/rf_usenix/train_models_parallel.py```.
-- If you do not start the script via bash (see start_train_models_parallel.sh), pass the PROBLEM_ID in python as string simply, and remove the args parser.
-- Go through the script step by step.
-- For Abuhamad et al., we have an equivalent script located under *rnn_css*.

-#### Structure
-A short introduction to the python directories, as located under *PyProject*:
-- *evaluations*
-  - *learning*
-    - This directory contains the code to learn classification models on the dataset with the method by Caliskan et al. and by Abuhamad et al..
-    We call the first method "rf_usenix", the second "rnn_css" based on the conference and the proposed learning model.
-    - *post_learning_steps*: This directory contains some analysis scripts to evaluate the learning results.
-We can analyze the accuracy and the extracted features for code attribution.
-We also collect a list of author pairs that are successfully classified across all problems in our dataset.
-      Furthermore, we have a script to get author pairs that are successfully classified across all problems by *both* models (Caliskan et al. and Abuhamad et al.).
-This is useful for our impersonation evaluation, as the pairs should be classified correctly before any attack.
-- *classifications*
-  - This directory contains all the learning code.
-- *ConfigurationLearning*
-  - These classes here bundle all the settings for learning.
-- *featureextractionV2*
-  - All classes that extract the different types of features.

 ### Some notes about the feature classes
 - *StyloFeatures*  is the abstract parent class.